-The word ‘Revolutionize’ (Verb) means to completely and dramatically change something, often in a way that brings major improvement, innovation, or transformation.
+The word ‘Revolutionize’ (Verb) means to bring about a dramatic, transformative change that significantly improves a process, idea, or way of doing things.
 In this guide, you’ll explore the full meaning, definition, etymology, real-life examples, synonyms, antonyms, and FAQs related to “Revolutionize,” along with how to use it effectively in both written and spoken English.

 Revolutionize Explained in Depth